[SIDE CONVERSATION] SPEAKER 1: Ladies and gentlemen, please take your seats. We're about to begin momentarily.

 A very strong and continuing relationship.
 I want to thank one other person who is sitting at the back of the room who, for many years, for those years has been the mainstay of my life, who's been my confidant, my best friend, my advisor, my mentor, my inspiration.
 Rosa, bless you, and thank you.

 And if you will indulge a very elderly man in having forgotten John, I want to thank you and this marvelous student panel for the contribution you've made.
 I salute you and thank you.
 The world is in good hands.
 Thank you very much.

 AUDIENCE: (SINGING) Happy birthday to you, happy birthday to you.
 Happy birthday dear Frank, happy birthday to you.

 RICK ALLMENDINGER: And please now join us in the atrium just over here for refreshments.

 You will be notified by email when the transcript and captions are available.
 The process may take up to 5 business days.
 Please contact email@example.com if you have any questions about this request.

-On the occasion of President Emeritus Frank H. T. Rhodes's 90th birthday, please help us celebrate the intellectual cornerstones of his academic career.
-The Rhodes Symposium brings to campus the world's foremost Darwin scholar, Janet Browne of Harvard University, and paleontologist and former director of Yale University's Peabody Museum of Natural History, Derek Briggs.
-They will address President Rhodes's contributions to paleontology and Darwin studies and the relevance of these topics today.
-The symposium will end with a student panel discussion of modern attitudes towards sustainability, based on a reading of President Rhodes's recent book, Earth: A Tenant’s Manual.
+On the occasion of President Emeritus Frank H. T. Rhodes's 90th birthday, Cornell celebrated the intellectual cornerstones of his academic career.
+Darwin scholar Janet Browne and paleontologist Derek Briggs addressed Rhodes's contributions to paleontology and Darwin studies and the relevance of these topics today.
+The event ended with a student panel discussion of modern attitudes toward sustainability, based on Rhodes's book, Earth: A Tenant’s Manual.